 New Photographers Forum – Is an opportunity for emerging practitioners to meet regularly to discuss their work in a supportive environment, with Open Eye Gallery staff and guest specialists contributing to individual sessions.
 The forum is hosted by Phoebe Kiely, a recent photography graduate from Manchester School of Art who exhibited at Open Eye Gallery as part of our ‘Open 2: Pieces of You’ exhibition.
 Open Eye Staff and guest specialists contribute to sessions.

 Field Editions – This new organisation, Field Editions, takes limited edition photographic prints gifted by photographers, to art fairs to raise money for northern photography.
 Initiated by Open Eye Gallery, Liverpool; Redeye, The Photography Network, Manchester and Impressions Gallery, Bradford, Field Editions presents its inaugural portfolio of 20 exceptional – yet affordable – limited edition prints by both established and emerging contemporary photographers, such as Rut Blees Luxemburg, John Stezaker, Eva Stenram, Murray Ballard and Martin Parr.
 Works are available to view and buy online and at art fairs.
 All sales proceeds go towards supporting our work in the North, including the next generation of photography talent. www.fieldeditions.org

 Events Programme – keep an eye on our website for an on-going programme of events, workshops and talks in the gallery and beyond.

-“As both audience member and arts professional living/working in the city, Open Eye Gallery is one of my favourite and most reliable destinations for art/exhibitions.
+“As both audience member and arts professional living/working in the city, there Open Eye Gallery is one of my favourite and most reliable destinations for art/exhibitions.
 Good shows, well presented and curated.”Visitor

 “I attended Open Eye Gallery in 1988 from school and that started my interest in photography.
 I still enjoy taking pictures today and visiting exhibitions.”Visitor